mdevilliers/SignalR.RabbitMq/README.md

 About
 -----
-SignalR.RabbitMq is an implementation of an IMessageBus using RabbitMq as the backing store and would be used to allow a signalr web application to be scaled across a web farm.
+SignalR.RabbitMq is an implementation of an ScaleOutMessageBus using RabbitMq as the backing store and would be used to allow a signalr web application to be scaled across a web farm.

 Installation